Spice Structural Components: How Plant Anatomy Affects Flavor and Heat

 • Infuse Oils with Spices: Make your own infused oils by steeping dried chilies, rosemary, or thyme in olive oil.
 Use these for drizzling over bread, salads, or roasted vegetables.

-Chili Pepper White Membranes Heat, spiciness, and pungency Remove ribs for a milder heat; leave them in for maximum flavor.
+Chili Pepper White Membranes Heat, spiciness, and pungency Remove membranes for milder heat; leave intact for maximum spice.

 Cinnamon Bark Layers Warm, sweet, and woody Grind cinnamon sticks into powder for baking or use whole sticks for infusions.